 Resources and Guidelines

-- Review the Australian Canoeing Award Scheme Handbook ACAS which outlines the assessment criteria and the minimum kayaking experience that you will require when assessed.
+- Review the Paddle Australia Qualifications Scheme Handbook (PAQS) which outlines the assessment criteria and the minimum kayaking experience that you will require when assessed.
+Review the following –

 - Learner Manual Flatwater Instructor & Guide